Frog911/Sitecore9U2-Commerce-Scaled/README.md

 o	Once installed, Switch back the Role from CM to CD.

 o	Open App_Config -> Sitecore -> Marketing.Operations.xMgmt -> Sitecore.Marketing.Solr.Index.Web.config and update Sitecore_marketingdefinitions_web with [Your Instance Name]_marketingdefinitions_web

+**Note: This script is currently tested on enviornment having CM and xConnect on same server.
+Testing in progress with xConnect on seperate server.
+Updates will be released soon.